Business Email Compromise (BEC): Why It’s Still a Threat to SMBs

 Business Email Compromise thrives because it targets people, not systems.
 Unlike malware that exploits technical vulnerabilities, BEC attacks exploit human psychology and trust.
 That's why the most effective defence combines technology, policy, and human awareness.

-By implementing Zero Trust principles, deploying advanced email security solutions, and investing in ongoing user awareness training, SMBs can finally turn the tide against the #1 cyber threat they face today.
-The question isn't whether your organisation will be targeted—it's whether you'll be prepared when those attacks come.
+By implementing Zero Trust principles, deploying advanced email security, and investing in ongoing user awareness training, SMBs can turn the tide against the #1 cyber threat they face today.
+The question isn't whether your organisation will be targeted — it's whether you'll be prepared when those attacks come.

 Partner with Dolphin IT Solutions

-At Dolphin IT Solutions, we specialize in helping small and medium-sized businesses stay ahead of evolving cyber threats like Business Email Compromise.
-We understand the unique challenges SMBs face—limited budgets, small IT teams, and the need to balance security with productivity.
+At Dolphin IT Solutions, we specialise in helping small and medium-sized businesses stay ahead of evolving cyber threats like Business Email Compromise.
+We understand the unique challenges SMBs face — limited budgets, small IT teams, and the need to balance security with productivity.

-Don't wait until your business becomes the next victim of a costly BEC attack.
-The threats are real, but so are the solutions.
+Don't wait until your business becomes the next victim.
 Contact us to schedule a complimentary security assessment and learn how we can give you the peace of mind you deserve.